1950 Trusty 6 Tractor

 E-mail: Pat Pawsey

-Last month we asked for contributions to feature on our website.
+We need your contributions to feature on our website.
 It is your Club and members need to know what is happening in your part of the world.
-Unless you take the trouble to tell us what you are up to in your area we are all missing out.
-"Come on" you can contact me Pat Pawsey.

 "Let us know what your'e up to and we will publicise it."